Facebook Messenger hits 1.2 billion monthly users, up from 1B in July

 Meanwhile, Messenger is branching out beyond traditional person-to-person communication.
 Games have given people something to do while waiting for message replies, or a reason to start a conversation with a high score challenge.
 And now its opening up its artificial intelligence assistant M to provide users with suggestions of Messenger utility features they could use like location sharing, payments, stickers, reminders, and ride hailing.

 Now the question is how Messenger can make money via ads, not taking a cut of payments, without interrupting the experience.
 Marcus says structural changes to the app coming at F8 should provide it with new opportunities in this realm.
-It’s tested sponsore messages from companies you’ve already talked to, and a carousel of ads in the inbox.
+It’s tested sponsored messages from companies you’ve already talked to, and a carousel of ads in the inbox.
 And it’s driving revenue back on Facebook with News Feed ads that start a Messenger conversation with a product sales rep or bot when clicked.

 Yet even if Messenger doesn’t start churning out cash, it’s contributing massively to Facebook’s success by locking people into its ecosystem.
 At a time when chat has emerged as the center of the mobile universe, and Facebook’s biggest competitor Snapchat is rooted in private communication, Messenger has fortified the blue app kingdom.